gentile-lab/gentile-lab.github.io/_members/yshahrasbi.md

 startdate: [2024-06-01]
 enddate: []
 image: /static/img/members/shahrasbi.jpg
-position: "Research Assistant, Computer Sciences"
+position: "Research Assistant, Computer Science"
 #subsequent:  update once you become an alumnus
 linkedin:
 description: "Yasaman earned her B.Sc. in Computer Science from Alzahra University, Tehran.
 She then completed her MSc in Computer Science with a focus on AI at uOttawa.
 For her Master's research, she developed a self-training, semi-supervised model for an online machine learning-based intrusion detection system, crucial for adapting to evolving cyber threats with limited labeled data.